 Please contact ICS at firstname.lastname@example.org or (317) 940-9383 or stop by Atherton Union 315 to make an appointment with a career advisor.
 Your advisor will determine whether one or more of the career assessments are right for you.

 Check out the What Can I Do With This Major resource to explore a wide variety of majors and possible career opportunities within those majors.
 Please note, the majors represented are not solely Butler University majors.
 Please meet with your academic advisor to receive specific information regarding majors offered at Butler.

 The ICS office has been developing and creating Industry Guides for students interested in receiving general career-related information and advice on specific industry fields.
 Are you interested in exploring a career in Government or Public Relations?
 Or Nonprofits?
 Or what about a career in Marketing or Healthcare?
 There are so many career fields out there, but it can be difficult to know where to start.
 Your first step should be to check out our available Industry Guides for more detailed information and tips on how to jump start your career in industry fields that interest you!
-They are currently available in our office (AU315) and will be made available digitally here soon!
+They are currently available in our office (AU315) and also available on our Industry Guides webpage!

 O*NET: Explore different occupations and find out detailed information including the job outlook, typical work tasks, required skills and abilities, education required, and typical wages.